 Landing somewhere between photojournalism and a standard travel blog, Beth and Randy know how to capture raw, authentic moments.
 Case in point: their piece on the brewmasters behind America’s first brewery at sea.
 Be it in the foothills of Patagonia or the streets of New York City, Beers and Beans sidesteps the traditional photo blog approach in favor of focusing on the human experience, and the things we can accomplish by coming together.
 Who wouldn’t want to volunteer at a winery in Tuscany?
 Even if you’re hungover, Beth and Randy still have your back.

-For photographers, travelling is both a literal and creative journey.
-New surroundings evoke new feelings, which informs the way you see and document the world around you.
-Richard Bernabe is a seasoned adventurer whose travel photo blog is the gold standard.
+For photographers, traveling is both a literal and creative journey.
+New surroundings evoke new feelings, which inform the way you see and document the world around you.
+Richard Bernabe is a seasoned adventurer whose travel photoblog is the gold standard.
 From getting the most out of your shot while on the road to clever life hacks for falling asleep 30,000 feet in the air, there is no shortage of inspirational content on Bernabe’s blog.

 Who says a travel blog can’t have an activist bent?
 As someone who cares deeply about the environment, Jim O’Donnell’s Around the World in Eighty Years is part photography blog site, part photo gallery, and part public forum for ruminating on conservation efforts throughout the United States and more.
-His photography is downright stunning, oftentimes used to illustrate a key point, like how deforestation in Panama is affecting not just its wildlife, but the locals, too.
-This photo blog is also great for tips on how to travel the world mindfully, whether it’s ways to keep waste to a minimum or reduce your carbon footprint.
+His photography is downright stunning, frequently used to illustrate a key point, like how deforestation in Panama affects not just its wildlife but also the locals.
+This photoblog is also great for tips on traveling the world mindfully, whether it’s ways to keep waste to a minimum or reduce your carbon footprint.

 Portrait and Photojournalism Photography Blogs